goto-eof/basic_brutus/README.md

 ```
 ./basic_brutus -u USERNAME -t https://website.com/something -d /PATH/TO/DICTIONARY.txt

+./basic_brutus -v /PATH/TO/USERNAMES_FILE.txt -t https://website.com/something -d /PATH/TO/DICTIONARY.txt
 ```

 ## Environment variables

 The environment variables are found in the .env file of the project and allows you to alter the behavior of the application.

-* `CHANNEL_BUFFER=10000000` - buffer size of the inter-thread communication channel.
+- `CHANNEL_BUFFER=10000000` - buffer size of the inter-thread communication channel.
 The default value is 10000000.
-* `MAX_NUM_THREADS=12` - if specified, the default thread count (corresponding to the number of processor cores) will be overwritten by the value specified by the user in the .env file.
+- `MAX_NUM_THREADS=12` - if specified, the default thread count (corresponding to the number of processor cores) will be overwritten by the value specified by the user in the .env file.

 ## Some statistics